-There’s loads of advice out there regarding how to lose weight quickly, and often with the least possible effort involved.
-And while your primary reason for wanting to learn how to lose belly fat may be due to vanity, there are also loads of convincing health reasons for wanting to trim down your waistline as well.
+There’s loads of advice out there regarding how to lose weight quickly, some good, some bad.
+While your primary reason for wanting to learn how to lose belly fat may be due to vanity, there are also loads of convincing health reasons for wanting to trim down your waistline.

 - Type 2 diabetes